marsteg/baccon/README.md

-# This is the Readme file for the Bac(kend) con(nection) Tester
+# Welcome to Bac(kend) con(nection Tester)!

-The Baccon Tester is a go webserver that has different handler endpoints to create, delete and do simple tests on connections to a backend service.
+The Baccon Tester is a go webserver that has different handler endpoints to create and delete connections and do simple tests to a backend service (currently only postgresql databases)

+## Installation

+Download the Git repository and run:
+    go run .

 ## Available Handlers